LazyLyrics/carter-py/README.md

     status_message (str): The status message of the response.
 ```

-Some properties may not be present if the interaction was not successful.
-Always check the `ok` property before using the other properties, if there was an error with `carterpy` then all data related to output (output_text, output_audio, forced_behaviours, status_code, status_message) will be `None`.
-If there was an error with the API, then the `ok` property will be `False` and the `status_code` and `status_message` properties will be populated with the error information, but there will be no output data.
+Some properties may be None if the interaction was not successful.
+Always check the `ok` property before using the other properties, if there was an error with `carterpy` then all data related to output (`output_text, output_audio, forced_behaviours, status_code, status_message`) will be `None`.
+If there was an error with the API, then the `ok` property will be `False` and the `status_code` and `status_message` properties will be populated with the error information, but output data will still be None.

-## History
+### History

 Each successful interaction with your character is stored in `Carter.history`.
 This is a list of Interaction objects with the most recent first.
 You can use this to keep track of the interactions that have taken place.